 (b) Stem: In certain plants the stem grows underground and store the food.
-Ginger, potato, and onion are stems of plants in which food is stored.
+Ginger, potato(underground stem), and onion are stems of plants in which food is stored.
 So, we eat stem of ginger, potato, onion, etc.

 (c) Leaf: Spinach, Lettuce, Trigonella, etc. We eat leaves of these plants

 (d) Fruits: Orange, grapes, kiwi, apple etc. We eat fruits of these plants.

 (e) Oil Seeds: Seeds of many plants are used to extract oil.

 Example: Mustard oil is extracted from seeds of mustard plant.
 Similarly sunflower oil, coconut oil, groundnut oil, soyabean oil, etc. are obtained from seeds of respective plants.

 (f) Sugar: We get sugar from sugarcane and beetroot.